andreas-zeller/andreas-zeller.github.io/ECS/index.md

 56. What expenses will be incurred when introducing the products and services?

+## Starting your Business

+At a later stage during the founder's project, you may actually be founding your company.
+This is again where the project teams at CISPA and Saarland University can help you.
+They will also be happy to get you in contact with investors, both nationally, and internationally; and also help with getting more team members into your company.

 ## Your Thesis

 In the last semester of the project, you will also write your _Master's Thesis_.
 Your thesis would typically be rooted in your joint project, and document and evaluate an individual technical aspect of your solution.
 Your thesis thus can also serve as reference for current and future co-workers in your company.